mgorski/DevZone/API/README.md

         },
         "error" : null
     }

-Value of contacts represents the number of unique email addresses that are set to receive this newsletter.
+#####Value of contacts represents the number of unique email addresses that are set to receive this newsletter.

-or in case of failure

-    {
-        "result" : null,
-        "error"  : "Missing campaign"
-    }
-Following errors may be returned: Missing campaign, Missing From field, Missing contents, Contacts list empty, Dynamic Content syntax error, Daily limit of newsletters exceeded.
+#####Following errors may be returned: Missing campaign, Missing From field, Missing contents, Contacts list empty, Dynamic Content syntax error, Daily limit of newsletters exceeded.

-*Hint*: You don’t have to worry about duplicates when sending to multiple campaigns.
+**Hint**: You don’t have to worry about duplicates when sending to multiple campaigns.

     {
         "method" : "send_newsletter",